 - A Faraday rotator in a ring laser resonator can be used to introduce round-trip losses which depend on the direction and thus enforce unidirectional operation.
 As only a very small loss difference is often sufficient, a Faraday rotator providing only a very small rotation angle may be sufficient.
 An additional half-waveplate may be used to compensate the polarization rotation for one beam direction.

 - A 45° rotator combined with an end mirror forms a Faraday mirror.
 If a laser beam is sent through some amplifier (see Figure 1), then reflected at such a Faraday mirror and sent back through the amplifier, the returning beam has a polarization direction which is orthogonal to that of the input beam – even if the polarization state is not preserved within the amplifier.
 Therefore, a polarizer can reliably separate the counterpropagating beams.
-This works better than using a Faraday isolator (with an output port for reflected light), an amplifier and an ordinary mirror.

 - The latter technique can also be utilized in similar form within laser resonators of certain high-power lasers for minimizing the polarization distortions and thus depolarization loss.